piinecone/blimp/README.md

 * Add a `blimp prune` command to delete folders for older revisions
 * Make the skip file functionality of `blimp push` and `blimp pull` smarter (and faster)
-* Do not upload or download files matching patterns listed in .blimpignore
+* Do not upload or download files matching patterns listed in `.blimpignore`
 * Update `blimp status` to show only the files that differ from their remote counterparts
 * Create an automated test suite
+* Reduce dependencies

 Contributing
 ------------